andrew-canafe/miniftp-keylogger/README.md

 # Miniftp Keylogger
-Fully-functional FTP keylogger (updated in 2020) that I wrote during my free time.
+Proof-of-concept FTP keylogger (updated in 2020) that I wrote during my free time.
 Written in x86-64 assembly language.
 Use for educational purposes only, and at your own risk!

 ## Details:
 - Runs on 64-bit Windows